stopbeingpoor/trading-game/memory-bank/context.md

 # Project Context

 ## Summary
 - **Current State:** The project is a React-based frontend MVP of the "Stop Being Poor" trading simulation game, built with Vite and styled using Tailwind CSS.
-The core game flow (Start -> Character Select -> Trading -> Game Over) and main UI components are defined in the codebase and detailed in the GDD/PRD.
-The `firebase` dependency is present but not utilized within the MVP scope.
+Core game flow and UI components are defined.
+Integration with Supabase Edge Functions has begun, starting with access code verification.
+The `firebase` dependency remains unused.
 - **Date:** 2025-04-30

 ## Frontend
 - **Current Focus:** Implementing the core game mechanics and UI components as specified in the GDD and PRD.
 This includes the real-time chart simulation, PNL calculation, leverage application, liquidation logic, timer, Sanity Meter, Heart Rate, and the various screens and panels.
+- **Recent Changes:**
+    - Integrated `src/components/AccessCodeVerification.jsx` with the `verify-access-code` Supabase Edge Function (2025-04-30).
+    - Created `src/supabaseClient.js` for Supabase client initialization (2025-04-30).
-- **Recent Changes:** Memory Bank updated with detailed information from `Project Documentation/GDD.md` and `Project Documentation/PRD.md` (2025-04-30).
+    - Memory Bank updated with detailed information from `Project Documentation/GDD.md` and `Project Documentation/PRD.md` (2025-04-30).
+    - Implemented conditional rendering in `src/main.jsx` to show `AccessCodeVerification` first, then `App` upon successful verification (2025-04-30).
+    - Moved Supabase credentials from `src/supabaseClient.js` to `.env` file and updated client to use `import.meta.env` (VITE_ prefix required) (2025-04-30).
+    - Added `.env` to `.gitignore` (2025-04-30).
 - **Known Issues:** The actual implementation of the complex game mechanics (chart data generation/simulation, precise PNL/liquidation calculation logic, Sanity/Heart Rate dynamics) within the React components is the primary remaining task for the MVP.
 Integration of the `firebase` dependency is not defined for the MVP.
 - **Patterns & Decisions:** Continued use of React functional components and hooks.
-Component structure follows the UI breakdown in the GDD/PRD.
-Styling via Tailwind CSS and custom CSS for retro effects.
-State management is handled locally within components, particularly `InteractiveTradingPreview.jsx`.
-Viewport scaling is managed by `GameViewportScaler`.
+Component structure follows UI breakdown.
+Styling via Tailwind CSS and custom CSS.
+State management primarily local, with top-level state (`isVerified`) managed in `main.jsx` controlling the initial application view (Verification vs. App).
+Viewport scaling via `GameViewportScaler`.
+Supabase client initialized in a dedicated utility file (`src/supabaseClient.js`), reading credentials securely from environment variables (`.env` via `import.meta.env`).
+Supabase Edge Functions invoked for specific backend interactions.
 - **Next Steps:**
     1. Implement the real-time candlestick chart data simulation and rendering logic in `ChartDisplay.jsx`.
     2. Develop the core trading logic in `InteractiveTradingPreview.jsx`, including handling BUY/SELL/CLOSE actions, calculating real-time PNL, applying leverage, and managing the wallet balance.